Protecting & Restoring Long Island's Peconic Bays

 PEP works with a number of partners to monitor the condition of water quality and essential habitats in the Peconic Estuary.

 Water quality monitoring is essential in order to assess the health of the Peconic Estuary and to help determine if management goals are being reached.
-The Peconic Estuary Program supports both a year-round long-term periodic sampling program conducted by the Suffolk County Department of Health Services (SCDHS) Office of Ecology, Bureau of Marine Resources and a continuous sampling program conducted by the United States Geological Survey (USGS).
+The Peconic Estuary Partnership supports both a year-round long-term periodic sampling program conducted by the Suffolk County Department of Health Services (SCDHS) Office of Ecology, Bureau of Marine Resources and a continuous sampling program conducted by the United States Geological Survey (USGS).
 These two water quality sampling programs complement each other and together provide a great resource for understanding the Peconic Estuary.

 SCDHS’s water quality sampling provides excellent spatial coverage of the estuary and its freshwater tributaries and the high frequency data collected at the USGS continuous monitoring stations provide excellent temporal coverage at two sites.